hbctraining/Intro-to-R/lessons/07_ggplot2.md

 1. Use the `geom_boxplot()` layer to plot the differences in sample means between the Wt and KO genotypes.
 2. Add a title to your plot.
 3. Add 'Genotype' as your x-axis label and 'Mean expression' as your y-axis labels.
+4. Theme changes:
-4. Change the size of your axes labels to 1.5x larger than the default.
+	* Change the size of your axes labels to 1.5x larger than the default.
-5. Change the size of your axes text (the labels on the tick marks) to 1.25x larger than the default.
+	* Change the size of your plot title to 1.5x larger than default.
-6. Change the size of your plot title in the same way that you change the size of the axes text but use `plot.title`.
+	* Center the plot.

-*BONUS: Use the `fill` aesthetic to look at differences in sample means between celltypes within each genotype.*
+5. Use the `fill` aesthetic to look at differences in sample means between celltypes within each genotype.

 **Our final figure should look something like that provided below.**

  ![ggbox](../img/ggboxplot_new.png)

 **Code for making the boxplot above can be [found here](boxplot_solution.md)**

 > *NOTE:* If you wanted to change the colors of these boxplots you would add another layer `scale_fill_manual()` to the code, and within the function specify which colors you want to use using the `values` argument.
 For example, if the factor column you are coloring with has 2 levels, you will need to give 2 values as follows `scale_fill_manual(values=c("purple","orange"))`.
 >